Tips and tricks to know as you prepare for your visit

 Snowmass is the perfect place to stay for those traveling with children.
 From 95% of lodging being ski-in/ski-out (hooray for not carrying gear everywhere!) to the Treehouse Kids’ Adventure Center located in Base Village, you can’t go wrong choosing Snowmass for your family vacation.
 Check out this page for a list of our favorite things to do with kids in Snowmass.

 You can leave your high heels at home when you come for your mountain getaway.
 Casual clothing is great both during the day and in the evening for Snowmass.
-Generally a sweater and pair of jeans with boots is a great staple for dinners out, though you’ll still fit right in if you decide to go a bit fancier or a bit more casual.
+Generally, a sweater and pair of jeans with boots are a great staple for dinners out, though you’ll still fit right in if you decide to go a bit fancier or a bit more casual.

 Temperatures vary widely from day to night, meaning you will want to pack plenty of layers.
 Aside from the basics you think of when packing for a winter mountain getaway (waterproof outer layers, beanie, gloves, puffy coat, and snow boots), be sure not to forget sunscreen, lip balm, moisturizer, and base layers made of moisture-wicking fabrics, such as wool.
 Packing plenty of layers will allow you to adjust your outfit based on the current weather conditions.

 Snowmass resides at 8,209 feet.
-The best way to prepare for the high altitude is to hydrate well before arriving, and continue to hydrate once you are here.
+The best way to prepare for the high altitude is to hydrate well before arriving and continue to hydrate once you are here.
 Upon arrival, use lip balm, moisturizer, and a humidifier (offered at many lodging options) to aid in adjusting to the dry climate.
 You will also want to take it easy on alcohol your first night in town, as you may feel the effects more than usual as you adjust.
-If you are still struggling to acclimate, check out an oxygen session at the inhalation-therapy bar located at Lupine Spa in the Viewline Resort Snowmass.

 We hope you feel more prepared now that you know what to expect upon arrival.
 Use these tips and tricks to plan your vacation so that you can relax and enjoy your mountain getaway from the second you arrive.